tarunz/employeeserv-t23_24/README.md

 ## How to run the application
 - Please have Maven version `3.3.3` & Java 8 on your system.
 - Use command `mvn clean install` to build the project.
+- Use command `mvn test` to run functional tests.
 - Use command `mvn spring-boot:run` from `employeeservImplementation` folder to run the project.
 - Use postman or curl to access `http://localhost:8080/v1/bfs/employees/1` GET endpoint.
 It will return an Employee resource.
+- Use postman or curl to access `http://localhost:8080/v1/bfs/employees` POST endpoint with body as per `v1/dto/employee.json`.
+It will return the created Employee resource.

 ## Assignment
 We would like you to enhance the existing project and see you complete the following requirements: